In our LinkedIN group, Effective and Fun Training Techniques, Noreen Clifford recently posed a question about competitive games:

 I found this one in Feeding the Zircon Gorilla .
 All you need is a rope for the Finish Lin and maybe a Polaroid or Digital Camera (optional).
 The objective is for everyone on the team to cross the finish line at exactly the same time.
 Instructions: Everyone must start behind the starting line and go toward the finish line and cross the finish line at exactly the same time.
 If someone finishes before or after anyone else, the whole team tries again from behind the starting line.
 The team has an unlimited number of tries.

 Teams like it because it shows how we can think the task is so simple and we can get it done without much fuss; yet, that tricky human stuff gets in the way.
 I’ve always had a rich debrief at the end of this exercise.
 Posted online by Bill Woodruff

-I give one person a piece of paper that has a circle, a square and a triangle drawn on it touching each other.
-I make sure I am careful to hold the paper so that the group cannot see what is on it.
-I then tell this person that their task is to get the group to draw what’s on the paper but they cannot use words that describe a shape (such as circle, square, box, triangle, pyramid etc.) After a few minutes of them being unsuccessful I take the drawing and turn to the group, show them the paper and say “Draw this.”
+Give one person a piece of paper that has a circle, a square, and a triangle drawn on it touching each other.
+Be sure to hold the paper so that the group cannot see what is on it.
+Tell that person their task: to get the group to draw what’s on the paper without using words to describe a shape (such as circle, square, box, triangle, pyramid etc.) After a few minutes of them being unsuccessful, take the drawing and turn to the group, show them the paper, and say “Draw this.”
 This demonstrates that we all bring assumptions based on past experiences to current tasks, which can impede our success.
 (I never said the group couldn’t be shown the paper) Posted online by Bruce Cooper

 Another variation: Draw random shapes on a page (squares, triangles, oblongs – doesn’t matter).
 Have some of the shapes touch each other, intersect, run parallel, different sizes etc. – you can let your imagination run wild.
 Don’t make it too simple and put a couple of unusual shapes in there too.